Abstract

 Blinding

-In both groups, almost all participants reported perceiving acceptable pain stemming from current stimulation and believed they were receiving treatment (91.30% (21/23) for active neuromodulation group (NM), 86.95% (20/23) for sham control group (SC), x2 = 0.224, p = .636).
-In addition, statistical models excluded Session 1 and Session 4 because participants reported additional side effects in both groups (see SI Result and Tab.
-S1).
+In both groups, almost all participants reported perceiving acceptable pain stemming from current stimulation, and believed they were receiving treatment, with 91.30% (21/23) for active neuromodulation group (NM) and with 86.95% (20/23) for sham control group (SC) (x2 = 0.224, p = .636).
+All the participants were engaged in the identical experimental procedures excepting stimulation’s type (active vs sham).
+In addition, statistical models excluded Session 1 and Session 4 because participants reported additional unexpected events that uncontrollably disrupt task execution in both groups (see SI Result and Tab.
+S2).

 Multiple-sessions HD-tDCS (ms-tDCS) can alleviate procrastination